 Holiday feasts vary from culture to culture, but several staples are included in every celebration of Christmas.
 Many memories are associated with the meals we discuss because they have been made across many homes for years.
 Cookies made with gingerbread, for instance, are only made over the holiday season.

-What’s more?
-You can easily book these Christmas-special delicacies for train journeys in India through e-catering or online food track services.
+What's more?
+You can easily book these Christmas-special delicacies for train journeys in India through e-catering or online food on track services.

 Top 7 Indian Christmas Dishes

 Indian Christmas fare is easily distinguishable thanks to its unique fusion of indigenous practices and Western seasonings.
 Traditional non-vegetarian Indian cuisine relies heavily on meat as its primary ingredient.

 Let's review some of India’s most well-known Christmas dishes:

 Also called rice hoppers, Palappam is a type of bread that is thin and golden on the outside and light and airy in the middle.
 Made from rice flour, it tastes like a blend of sweet toddy and coconut milk.
 Baking soda is used in place of toddy because it is more readily available than toddy.
 However, the resulting beverage tastes nothing like the traditional version.

 With rice and coconut milk in its composition, this dish might go sour if left out of the fridge for too long.
 Motte appam, in which an egg is cracked atop the appam and dusted with freshly ground pepper and salt, is a popular dish among youngsters.
 The simplest variant is freshly prepared coconut milk and a touch of palm sugar or honey.